Friday, 19 July 2013

 In this connection, I have found two examples of fictional energy vampires that resonate very strongly with me.
 They come from the works of Terry Pratchett and J. K. Rowling.

-They offer you all the power you want, for free.
-They give power for a while, then less power and more price, then no power and you're paying every day.
+And then there is less power and more price.
+And then no power, and you're payin' every day.
+They always take more than they give.
 And what they give has less than no value.
 And they end up taking everything.
 What they like to get from us is our fear.
-What they want from us
+What they want from us most of all is our belief.

-The look in their eyes…you are nothing.
-You are flawed, you have no value.”
+…you are nothing...You are flawed, you have no value.”

 The effects described above remind me of something I read in a book about energy vampires many years ago; unfortunately I can’t remember either the title or the author.
 I do remember that it listed various types of vampires and vampire/victim combinations.
 Some of it was outside my personal experience – mother/daughter combinations for example – but one anecdote from real life really hit home.

 The described symptoms were familiar; the interpretation was illuminating and liberating.
-It is a very long time since I had those feelings.
-I now realise that they are a red flag, a dead give-away.
+It is a very long time since I have had those feelings; I now realise that they are a red flag, a dead give-away.
 Beware of anyone - or any group - who has this effect on people.
 More investigation is needed into the type of person who has this effect.

 Remus Lupin said this in Harry Potter and the Prisoner of Azkaban:

 Dementors are among the foulest creatures that walk this earth.
 They infest the darkest, filthiest places, they glory in decay and despair, they drain peace, hope and happiness out of the air around them.
 Even Muggles feel their presence, though they can’t see them.
-Get too near a Dementor and every good feeling, every happy memory, will be sucked out of you.
-If it can, the Dementor will feed on you long enough to reduce you to something like itself – soulless and evil.
+Get too near a dementor and every good feeling, every happy memory, will be sucked out of you.
+If it can, the dementor will feed on you long enough to reduce you to something like itself – soulless and evil.
 You’ll be left with nothing but the worst experiences of your life.”

 From Harry Potter and the Goblet of Fire: